Smoky (1966 film)

-Synopsis
+Plot

 A cowboy finds, captures, and patiently trains a black wild stallion.
 They develop a bond that is ultimately unbreakable.
 The cowboy's brother, however, needing money to pay off gambling debts signed in his brother's name, tries to trade the horse sneakily.
 While trying to sneak him out of his pen at night, the horse senses something is wrong and struggles against the brother and in the process accidentally kills him, before running off.
 The cowboy goes looking for him, fearing others will kill the horse over its reputation.
 Sadly he does not find him.
 The cowboy joins the Marines shortly after and the horse eventually is sold to perform on the rodeo circuit and then to a junk dealer.
 After the cowboy returns from military service, he sets out to find his beloved horse and the pair is soon reunited.
 A love story between the cowboy and the female ranch owner plays out under the radar.